chndlrm/CSS-385-Game-Final/README.md

 - iMessage

 ##### File Sharing
-- GitHub (didn't work the way we wanted to)
+- GitHub (didn't work the way we wanted it to)
 - Unity Collaboration Tool

 ##### Assets